| Our discipline 太极拳 – Tai Ji Quan –

 security and self-confidence, self-discipline which transmits towards greater security and

+peace of mind.
 The practice of Kung Fu, as a discipline is a positive model that influences both the vision

 of life and reality in general.
 Through the practice of martial arts, practitioners learn to be